-Orchid Core VMS uses two properties files to configure the system: orchid server properties and orchid server defaults properties.
+Orchid Core VMS uses two properties files to configure the system: orchid_server.properties and orchid_server.defaults.properties.
 These files contain settings that don't change on a regular basis, and are reserved for those with administrator access.
-Both files can be used to configure all of the Orchid Core VMS properties, but the orchid server.properties file has priority over the other file.
+Both files can be used to configure all of the Orchid Core VMS properties, but the orchid_server.properties file has priority over the other file.
+If a change to the configuration settings is required, please refer back to the installation topic for your operating system.